-FS10/11-format command
+• FS10/11-format command

 Rigid tapping can be performed using FS10/11-format commands.
-Rigid tapping (Including data transfer to and from the PMC) is performed according to the sequence for the FS 21.
+These commands are used according to the sequence (including data transfer to and from the PMC), limitations, and other rigid tapping conditions for the FS 0i.